ant1eicher/clip-classifier-lambda/README.md

 ```

 If you would like to install the Python requirements for local development (as opposed to during the Docker build):

 ```shell
 make setup
 ```

 To run the classifier tests:

 ```shell
 make classifier-lambda-test
 ```

+The [Dockerfile](/lambdas/classifier/Dockerfile) is configured for ARM.
+To build for Intel, change `FROM public.ecr.aws/lambda/python:3.10-arm64`, and also
+modify the Lambda function in [clip-classifier-stack.ts](/lib/clip-classifier-stack.ts) from `architecture: lambda.Architecture.ARM_64`.

 ## Usage